NVizzutti/MovieReviews/README.md

 ##MovieReviews
-FilmSnubs is a an ASP.NET MVC Web Application for compiling favorite films, with search functionality and review postings for users, stored with Microsoft SQL Server.
+FilmSnubs is a an ASP.NET MVC Web Application for compiling 'underrated' films, with search functionality and review postings for users stored with Microsoft SQL Server.
 The application allows users to find and share under-rated movies, and review them as well.

 [Live](http://filmsnubs.apphb.com/home)